-Will Tori Spelling Husband Dean McDermott Goes To Jail For Child Support Dodge?
+Will Tori Spelling’s Husband Dean McDermott Go To Jail For Child Support Dodge?

 A post shared by Tori Spelling (@torispelling) on

-Last week started off on a happy note as Tori Spelling and Dean McDermott welcomed their fifth child, a boy, named Beau Dean McDermott, says the Los Angeles Times.
+Last week started off on a happy note as Tori Spelling and Dean McDermott welcomed their fifth child, a boy named Beau Dean McDermott, says the Los Angeles Times.

 “The littlest McDermott has arrived.
 Welcome to the world Beau Dean McDermott.”